Mass in the Catholic Church: Eucharistic Prayer (Anaphora)

 The Eucharistic Prayer includes the Epiclesis (which since early Christian times the Eastern churches have seen as the climax of the Consecration), praying that the Holy Spirit might transform the elements of bread and wine and thereby the people into one body in Christ.
 The whole portion of the Antiphon recalling Christ's passion, death, and resurrection, is called the Anamnesis.

 Intercessions for both the living and the souls in Purgatory follow.
 When there are priests concelebrating the Mass they join the main celebrant in the central prayers, up to the intercessions, which they may divide among themselves.

 The Antiphon ends with an emphatic doxology for which the priest elevates the paten with the Host and the deacon (if there is one) elevates the chalice, and the priest(s) proclaim of Christ that "through him, with him, in him, in the unity of the Holy spirit, all glory and honor is yours, Almighty Father, for ever and ever," to which the faithful sing or chant the great Amen.
-This Amen is the faithful's assent to all that God has wrought through the consecration and re-presention of the sacrifice of Christ.
+This Amen is the faithful's assent to all that God has wrought through the consecration and representation of the sacrifice of Christ.

 Both the doxology and Great Amen are preferably sung or chanted.
 This is in line with the Instruction on Music in the Liturgy which says: "One cannot find anything more religious and more joyful in sacred celebrations than a whole congregation expressing its faith and devotion in song.
 Therefore the active participation of the whole people, which is shown in singing, is to be carefully promoted. ...It should first of all include acclamations, responses to the greetings of the priest and ministers and to the prayers of litany form, and also antiphons and psalms, refrains or repeated responses, hymns and canticles."